 Disembark and begin our journey to beautiful Lake Garda.
 En route we stop in Verona for a short visit to this city best known for its associations with Shakespeare’s ‘Romeo and Juliet’.
 Continuing to serene Lake Garda we stay for three nights at the Hotel Acquaviva del Garda (4T) or in lake-view rooms at the Hotel Savoy Palace (4T).

 Day 14 Sirmione

 Natural springs made Sirmione a popular holiday destination for wealthy Romans, and our morning at this beautiful peninsula takes in the impressive three-storey Roman villa, Grotto of Catullus, and the magnificent Scaligera Fortress.
 Return to our hotel for an afternoon at leisure.

 A day at leisure to enjoy the hotel’s beautiful location.

 Day 16 Lake Garda - Verona - London

-Transfer to Verona Airport for a direct, scheduled British Airways flight to London Heathrow or Gatwick Airport.
-Upon arrival you will be met and guided to your Titan vehicle, for the journey home.
+Transfer to Verona Airport for your return flight to the UK.
+Upon arrival your Titan vehicle will be waiting for the journey home.